Skip to main content

 • User queries are too specific.

 • Show a set of related but less relevant results.
-Consider Query Suggestions to help display results even when there are none.
+Use Query Suggestions to display helpful popular search alternatives if a query doesn’t return any results.

-• Show a UI-friendly “no results” page, with hints for other queries and a selection of meaningful content.
-You can do this with the InstantSearch or Autocomplete UI libraries.
+• Show a helpful “no results” page, with suggestions for other queries and a selection of meaningful content.

 How to avoid no results

-The next step is to use advanced settings to bring back more results.
+Review your current solution: The next step is to use advanced settings to return more results.

 Good data